Keyboard shortcuts

 It works like this: Say I have a File widget, and in it, there are instances of the function form, used to highlight function identifiers.
 If there is a function.error form, and I tell the File to use the error mask, instead of using the function form, Duat will use function.error.

 In duat, by default there are four masks: error, warning, info, and inactive.
 The first three are used primarily to show color coded notifications.
-The last one is unused, but you can use it to change how unfocused files should be displayed.
+The last one is unused, but you can use it to change how unfocused buffers should be displayed.

 You can also add more masks through form::enable_mask.
 If you want to learn more about masks and how to use them, you should check out the masks chapter